creativescala/creative-scala/src/pages/declarations/color-palette.md

 We will use the HSL representation as it better corresponds to our perception of color.
-If we arrange colors in the familiar color wheel, distance from the center corrsponds to lightness and steps around the outside correspond to changes in hue:
+If we arrange colors in the familiar color wheel, distance from the center corresponds to lightness and steps around the outside correspond to changes in hue:

 ![A color wheel.
 A full turn around the wheel represents a 360 degree change in hue.](src/pages/declarations/color-wheel.png)